General advice for students, staff and visitors

 What to do if you think that you might have Covid-19

-The University remains fully supportive of those who have been advised to/have chosen to self-isolate.
+The University is fully supportive of those who have been advised to self-isolate.

 You do not need to call NHS 111 to go into self-isolation.
 If your symptoms worsen during home isolation or are no better after seven days, contact NHS 111 online or call NHS 111.